 The EU guarantee may be used to partly cover individual operations on a pari passu basis.
 In this case, the maximum exposure of the EU guarantee on an individual operation is 50% of the financing provided by the implementing partner.

-The EU guarantee may also cover a First Loss Piece (FLP) or a mezzanine tranche in respect of the relevant portfolio of operations financed by the implementing partner.
+The EU guarantee may also cover an FLP in respect of individual financing provided to a final recipient.
+The FLP cover is limited to 25% of the overall amount of financing to the final recipient.
 The implementing partner must contribute at least 5% to the FLP.

+The EU guarantee may also cover an FLP or a mezzanine tranche in respect of the relevant portfolio of operations financed by the implementing partner.
+Where the EU guarantee covers the FLP, the implementing partner must contribute at least 5% to the FLP.

-The size of the implementing partner’s and the EU guarantee’s contribution to the FLP would depend on the risk profile of the financing and investment operations under the guaranteed portfolio and would be limited to up to 25% [30%] of the overall amount of financing to be provided by the implementing partner under a financial product.
+The size of the implementing partner’s and the EU guarantee’s contribution to the FLP will depend on the risk profile of the financing and investment operations under the guaranteed portfolio and is limited to up to 25% [30%] of the overall amount of financing to be provided by the implementing partner under a financial product.

 c) For equity financing provided by the implementing partner

-Equity and quasi-equity financing may be provided by implementing partners to final recipients directly or through dedicated funds and investment vehicles.
+Equity and quasi-equity financing may be provided by implementing partners to final recipients directly or through financial intermediaries (such as dedicated funds and investment vehicles).
 As a general rule, the implementing partner and the intermediary funds or investment vehicles may take minority participations in final recipients.

 All of the following conditions shall apply to investments made under the EU compartment to financial intermediaries, as further set out in the guarantee agreements with implementing partners:

+For the avoidance of doubt, these conditions shall apply to the financing provided by the implementing partner under InvestEU (financing or investment operations), including the parts covered by the EU guarantee and by the financial contribution of the implementing partner.

-A financial intermediary receiving an EU-backed investment shall commit as part of its investment strategy to invest in eligible recipients an amount equal to at least the higher of:
+A financial intermediary receiving an investment under InvestEU (financing or investment operation) shall commit as part of its investment strategy to invest in eligible final recipients an amount equal to at least the higher of:

-50% of its invested amounts; and
+50% of the intermediary’s aggregate invested amounts; and

-2 times the amount drawn down under the EU backed investment, capped at 75% of the fund size.
+two times the amount drawn down under the EU backed investment for investment purposes, capped at 80% of the intermediary’s aggregate invested amounts.

-Investments in funds made by implementing partners and supported by the EU guarantee shall typically not represent more than 25% of the fund size.
+Investments in funds by implementing partners shall typically not represent more than 25% of the fund size.
 In the cases of high policy value added, investments representing up to 50% of the fund size may be allowed.

 For co-investment funds and schemes, specific set of rules will be defined in the guarantee agreements with the implementing partners.

-EU-backed investments shall be made on a market conform basis.
-Such requirement means that EU-backed investments into a fund will be made on a pari passu basis with a minimum of 30% of all investments into a fund made by private investors; the foregoing may not apply for the purpose of investment in areas of specific policy relevance for the EU, as further specified in the relevant guarantee agreement with an implementing partner.
+Investments by implementing partners under InvestEU shall be made on a market conform basis.
+Such requirement means that investments into a fund or into the fund’s underlying projects will be made on a pari passu basis with a minimum of 30% of all investments into a fund or into the fund’s underlying projects made by private investors; the foregoing may not apply for the purpose of investment in areas of specific policy relevance for the EU, as further specified in the relevant guarantee agreement with an implementing partner.

-Investment shall normally be made at the first closing of the fund; investments at subsequent closings are only possible where duly justified).
+Investment in funds by implementing partners under InvestEU shall normally be made at the first closing of the fund; investments at subsequent closings are only possible where duly justified).

-Financing and investment operations shall be long term and have durations typically ranging from 5 – 15 years.
+Financing and investment operations shall be long term and have durations typically ranging from 5 – 20 years.

-It shall be permissible for the manager of the financial intermediary to target investments into SMEs.
-However, if the investment is foreseen to target exclusively SMEs, the support under the EU guarantee shall be considered under the SME window, in accordance with the section 2.5 of these investment guidelines.

 d) Use of the EU guarantee for equity-type operations